rhuturajm/iot-hub-c-thingdev-getstartedkit/README.md

 - Follow the instructions up to the end of "Setting Up Arduino" [here](https://learn.sparkfun.com/tutorials/esp8266-thing-development-board-hookup-guide).
 There you will see how to add a URL pointing to SparkFun's repository of board extensions, how to make the SparkFun Thingdev board selectable under the **Tools** menu, and how to get the Blink sketch to run.
 - After going through this, you should have a working sample with a blinking light on your board.
+    - If you can’t upload the sample, reconnect the device, then the power switch to OFF.
+Press the upload button, and flip the switch back to ON.

 ## 1.6 Install Library Dependencies